- Estradiol (E2),

 Vitamin D is actually a prohormone and not technically a vitamin: a vitamin is defined as a substance that is not made naturally by the body but must be supplied in the diet to maintain life processes.
-But in fact, we make most of our vitamin D by the action of ultraviolet light (sunlight) on the vitamin D originator that is found in our skin.
-We only get very small amounts of vitamin D from our diet, although increasingly it is added to foods eaten by children, in an attempt to prevent rickets in the population
+But in fact, we make most of our vitamin D by the action of ultraviolet light (sunlight) on the vitamin D originator found in our skin.
+We only get very small amounts of vitamin D from our diet, although increasingly, it is added to foods eaten by children in an attempt to prevent rickets in the population.

 Insulin (IN) Fasting: High fasting insulin levels are a good indicator of insulin resistance, whether or not the patient shows glucose intolerance.
 Insulin resistance occurs when the cellular response to the presence of insulin is impaired, resulting in a reduced ability of tissues to take up glucose for energy production.
 Chronically high insulin levels are seen as the body attempts to normalize blood sugar levels.
 The normal range for fasting insulin is 1 – 15 μIU/ml, but levels between 1 and 8 μIU/mL are optimal.

 Blood levels of insulin 2 hours after a meal are now becoming an important indicator of both diabetes progression and cardiovascular disease risk.
-In non-diabetics, elevated postprandial insulin may be a better marker of cardiovascular disease risk than fasting insulin.
-In individuals with diabetes, postprandial levels become lower as diabetes progresses and beta-cell responsiveness deteriorates, indicating worsening of blood sugar control.
+In nondiabetics, elevated postprandial insulin may be a better marker of cardiovascular disease risk than fasting insulin.
+In individuals with diabetes, postprandial levels become lower as diabetes progresses, and beta-cell responsiveness deteriorates, indicating a worsening of blood sugar control.
 In nondiabetics, whose pancreatic beta-cell function is normal, insulin levels usually return to normal (1-15 μIU/mL) within 2 hours after eating a typical breakfast meal.
-Elevated postprandial insulin levels have been strongly linked with coronary artery disease risk in non-diabetics.
+Elevated postprandial insulin levels have been strongly linked with coronary artery disease risk in nondiabetics.

 In women, controlled by a negative feedback loop involving several ovarian hormones, gonadotropin-releasing hormone (GnRH) is secreted in pulses from the hypothalamus, which stimulates LH production from the pituitary gland.
 In a normal menstrual cycle, a surge of LH production lasting around 48 hours occurs at the end of the follicular phase.
 This sudden burst of LH causes luteinization of the ovarian follicles and triggers ovulation.

-In men, LH acts on the Leydig cells of the testes to stimulate the production of testosterone, which is necessary for sexual function as well as spermatogenesis.
-LH levels are useful for the clinical assessment of infertility: low levels in men can result in hypogonadism and insufficient sperm production, while in women LH levels are used to determine the occurrence of ovulation for couples trying to conceive.
-High LH levels are seen in polycystic ovarian syndrome, and in precocious puberty, levels are similar to those seen in reproductive age individuals instead of the lower levels normally seen in children.
+In men, LH acts on the Leydig cells of the testes to stimulate the production of testosterone, which is necessary for sexual function and spermatogenesis.
+LH levels are useful for the clinical assessment of infertility: low levels in men can result in hypogonadism and insufficient sperm production, while in women, LH levels are used to determine the occurrence of ovulation for couples trying to conceive.
+High LH levels are seen in polycystic ovarian syndrome and in precocious puberty; levels are similar to those seen in reproductive-age individuals instead of the lower levels normally seen in children.